fetchai/uAgents/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 _Put an `x` in the boxes that apply:_

+  - [ ] I have read the [CONTRIBUTING](/CONTRIBUTING.md) guide.
   - [ ] Checks and tests pass locally.
-- [ ] I have read the [CONTRIBUTING](/CONTRIBUTING.md) resource.

-### If applicable:
+### If applicable

   - [ ] I have added tests that prove my fix is effective or that my feature works.
   - [ ] I have checked that code coverage does not decrease.
   - [ ] I have added/updated the documentation.

 ## Further comments